BNNorman/KiCad_Footprint_Placement_Helpers/README.md

 The original script ends by asking to press F11 to referesh but that didn't work for me.
 I had to save-close and re-open the pcb to see the effects.
 When I find a better way (like an updateScreen() method I'll amend the script accordingly.

+I have added Refresh() to the end of the place_centre_mils() method to update the screen display - that's much better!

 # Installing the script

 On windows it needs to go in C:\Program Files\KiCad\6.0\share\kicad\scripting\plugins - you might need elevated permissions to put it there.